batuhansevinc/GeneticAlgorithmWizard-GNAW/index.md

 # Methodology

-In our project, we used two programming languages; Python and Java.
-We started off with Java, explored the various functions and methods, then moved to Python and decided to continue with it (The relevant codes and schemes are provided in the Appendix section of the report).
+In our project, we are planning to create a wizard that handles complex problems.
+In this wizard, developers can easily choose genetic algorithm parameters such as ”Selection Type; Random, Tournament, Rank, Roulette”, “Crossover Type; Single-Point, Multi-Point, Uniform”, ”Mutation Rate”, “Population Size”, “Generation Limit”, on GUI and then the program will execute the code and show the results in “Output” tab.Genetic Algorithm Wizard, designed to make it easier for game developers life and work.
+The tool has a simple Graphical user interface.
+It looks like a regular program but this is not all.
+We used the Python programming language.
+We started off with Java,  explored the various functions and methods, then moved to Python and decided to continue with it.
+Also, targeted platforms will be Windows and MacOS, so other operating systems won’t have support.
+However, our tool won’t have features that are exclusive to one platform.
+However, our tool won’t have features that are exclusive to one platform.
+We have some diagrams about our tool’s operating logic [32], [33].Diagrams shows how our tool is working and give information about working processes.

 #### Java & Python Platforms
  The Java programming language is harder to implement, compared to Python.
 We tried our hand in arrays, array lists and other functions such as crossover and selection functions.
 Each GA is specific to its own, therefore despite the similarities between those algorithms and problems, one would have to implement most things from scratch.
 Python offers an easier approach especially in genetic algorithms.
 We played around with lists, showing everything much more clearly and observed that this platform is much more effective and fast compared to Java.
 It also made everything easier for us with its libraries.